-SchoolTutoring Academy’s tutoring programs for South Hadley students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for South Hadley, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 South Hadley Public Schools contain four schools and over 2,100 students.
 There is an elementary school with grades PK-1, an elementary school with grades 2-4, a middle school, and a high school.
 A new Plains Elementary School is currently under construction.
 South Hadley’s elementary schools use a balanced literacy program that provides students with rich literary experiences.
 Much of this language arts program is based on the work of reading experts Fountas and Pinnell and focuses on holistic literacy development.

 We currently cover the following South Hadley-area school district: South Hadley Public Schools.

 Educating Our Parents: Understanding the South Hadley District Curriculum

 Students are assessed periodically and methodically and are taught to build proficiency in reading, writing, speaking, and listening.
 Children work in both small- and whole-group settings, engaging in activities such as guided reading, read alouds, literature discussions, and small group discussions.
 Educator Lucy Calkins is known for creating the engaging practice of the writer’s workshop, which allows students to write about whatever they would like to, go through the revision process, and present and publish their written work.

 Beginning in kindergarten, South Hadley elementary students experience writer’s workshop daily.
 At Plains Elementary, three reading specialists are available to assist classroom teachers in implementing these programs and provide interventions, including Reading Recovery, to struggling students.
 By high school, students should have the skills to decode meaning in any genre of fiction or non-fiction and to write persuasively in a number of different styles.